 As digitalization across industries increases and more digital assets connect to the Internet, the attack surface for cybercriminals and hackers dramatically increases.
-The increase in security breaches the past decade has largely been attributed to reasons other than technology, most pointing towards weak organizational measures such as processes not being updated and employees being social engineered into giving away security credentials and confidential information.
+The increase in security breaches the past decade has largely been attributed to people, not technology.
+Weak organizational measures mean that processes are not being properly implemented and employees are being social engineered into giving away security credentials and confidential information.

 Another significant finding is that the Real Estate sector continues to demonstrate poor scores across all dimensions, giving it the worst security culture of all sectors covered by the 2018 report.

 Click here to read more about the SCR 2018 industry findings.